Technology

 The proliferation phase is ending.
 The stacks that practitioners are actually settling on tell you what the next round of investment will look like.

-Newer entrants are not foreclosed.
-The ecosystem has demonstrated repeatedly that genuinely better tooling can break through even at the consolidation stage.
-The bar for what counts as genuinely better, however, is rising.
+Newer entrants aren’t entirely shut out though.
+The history of open-source ecosystems shows that genuinely superior tooling can break through even at the consolidation stage.
+However, what counts as "genuinely better" is getting stricter now.

 The daily digest